grreuze/Utils/Editor/README.md

 Quickly group objects under new empty Parents.
 Select your game objects in the Hierarchy, press Ctrl+G (or Right Click > Group Objects), enter the Parent's name and validate pressing enter.

+##  > HierarchyColor
+Select the color of elements in the Hierarchy.

 ##  > ObjectReferenceUtility
 Find or Replace all references to a GameObject or its Component(s) in the Scene.